Laurence Rossignol: Political career

+Ahead of the Socialist Party's 2008 convention in Reims, Rossignol publicly endorsed Martine Aubry as candidate to succeed François Hollande at the party's leadership.
+When Aubry took over as party leader, she became the Socialist Party's spokesperson for environmental policy.
+In the party's 2011 primaries, she supported Aubry as its candidate for the 2012 presidential election.

 From 2014 to 2017, Rossignol served as State Secretary under the leadership of Minister of Health Marisol Touraine.
 During her time in office, she established the Agency for the Recovery of Unpaid Alimonies (ARIPA) to ensure the recovery of outstanding child support.

+Member of the Senate, 2017–present

-In the Socialist Party's presidential primaries, Rossignol endorsed Valls as the party's candidate for the 2017 French presidential election.
+In the Socialist Party's presidential primaries, Rossignol endorsed Manuel Valls as the party's candidate for the 2017 French presidential election.
 At the Aubervilliers Congress in 2017, she also supported Luc Carvounas’ candidacy to lead the PS.

 In 2017, Rossignol was a candidate for the leadership of the Socialist group in the Senate, against Martial Bourquin and incumbent Didier Guillaume; Guillaume was eventually re-elected.
+When Guillaume eventually retired in 2008, Rossignol lost out against Patrick Kanner in an internal vote, with 47 against 25 votes.

-Ahead of the 2022 presidential election, Rossignol endorsed Anne Hidalgo as the party’s candidate to replace incumbent Emmanuel Macron.
+Ahead of the 2022 presidential election, Rossignol endorsed Arnaud Montebourg as the party’s candidate to replace incumbent President Emmanuel Macron.

 Political positions

 In 2015, Rossignol defended the government's policy of testing the bones of foreign minors to determine their age.

 In 2016, Rossignol caused controversy when she compared Islamic women who chose to wear veils to "negroes who were for slavery".
 She was later reported to have apologized for the use of the word negro but stood by her comparison of veil wearing to slavery.